 When a person is unhealthy, overall, they may be more susceptible to becoming hooked on opioid drugs or to alcohol.
 They can find relief from pain and even feelings with these substances in their system.
 Alcoholism and opioid addiction is sneaky, many people may not even realize it has occurred until it is too late.

 If you want to help someone you are worried may become addicted to drugs or alcohol, you have to watch for the signs of a problem early on.
-For someone suffering from the disease of addiction, go to their doctor’s appointments with them, If possible, and ask the doctor if it is possible to find relief with something other than extremely addictive opioids.
+For someone suffering from the disease of addiction, go to their doctor’s appointments with them, if possible, and ask the doctor if it is possible to find relief with something other than extremely addictive opioids.
 Too many addicts become addicted without even realizing there is a problem.
 Being aware of the problem is the best way to minimize the risk of your loved one becoming dependent on drugs or alcohol.
-Once you recognize the signs you can help them take the next step and contact an addiction treatment center.